davidpet/snippets/cpp/Strings and Printing/001 - Character Types and Quoting - explanation.md

 Finally, we demonstrate how to declare and use strings in C++.
 Strings can be declared as arrays of characters or using the `string` class.

 Note that when printing `char16_t` and `char32_t` types, the ASCII value of the character is printed instead of the character itself.
 This is because the `cout` object is not designed to handle these types directly.

+Note: `wchar_t` is usually 2 bytes on Windows and 4 bytes on Linux.

+Note: support for UTF-8 is weak, but UTF-16 and UTF-32 work well with `char16_t` and `char32_t`.
+Some utf-8 support was added in C++20.